pmuens/serverless-book/04-setup/02-cloud-provider-setup.md

 # Cloud provider setup

-In this chapter we'll setup the cloud provider of our choice so that we can use it for our upcoming, first Serverless service.
+In this chapter we'll Amazon Web Services so that we have everything in place to work on our first Serverless applications.

 ## Creating an AWS account